aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will live long enough to open many fortune cookies.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Thu Oct 10 05:08:43 2024
+Last update: Fri Oct 11 05:08:37 2024

 ### Let's play! 🎮